Advancement to Candidacy

 Review of Academic Progress

 Each year, the faculty reviews the progress of every student in the graduate programs.
 Students who do not make adequate progress toward completion of degree requirements are subject to dismissal from the program (see the UC Santa Cruz Graduate Handbook and the AM Graduate Handbook for the policy on satisfactory academic progress).
 Also, please refer to the Graduate Division's specific guidelines on annual student reviews.
-In addition, students will work with their academic advisors (e.g., first-year advisor or official Ph.D. advisor) to fill out an AM advising form at least once a year to discuss the overall academic progress, research relationship, and students’ welfare.
+In addition, students will work with their academic advisors (e.g., first-year advisor or official Ph.D. advisor) and their dissertation reading committee to fill out an AM advising form at least once a year to discuss the overall academic progress, research relationship, and students’ welfare.

 Applying for Graduation